 Preferred Knowledge, Skills, Abilities and/or Competencies

-The candidate should show strong potential for engagement with and leading successful interdisciplinary teams.
-Furthermore, the candidate should demonstrate a record of high-quality peer-reviewed publications and evidence of ability to attract and sustain external funding.
-The candidate must show evidence of strong potential for excellence in instruction.
+Ideal candidates will demonstrate a record of high-quality peer-reviewed publications and show promise in attracting external funding.
+The candidates should show promise in instruction.
 Preference will be given to qualified candidates who can demonstrate a commitment to diversity and inclusion in their teaching, research and/or service.

 Is this a Position of Trust?

 Does this position have operation, access, or control of financial resources?

 Is having a P-Card an essential function of this position?

 Does this position have direct interaction or care of children under the age of 18 or direct patient care?